avastmick/dotfiles/.config/nvim/README.md

 - `lua` based configuration.
 - `lsp`
 - `treesitter`
-- `telescope`
+- `telescope` - NOTE: Install `ripgrep` to ensure `.gitignore` is respected.
 - `harpoon`
 - Rust, Python, HTML, JavaScript and TypeScript support.
+Primary language is Rust.

+The editor should be "pretty" but avoid over the top highlighting and baubles.

 non-requirements: